Egg wash(whisk together 1 egg with 1 teaspoon water)

 In the bowl of a mixer, add ingredients in the following order: heavy cream, milk, egg, sugar, cake flour, bread flour, yeast, and salt.
 Use the dough hook attachment, and turn on the mixer to “stir.”
 Let it go for 15 minutes, occasionally stopping the mixer to push the dough together.
 If you’re in a humid climate and the dough is too sticky, feel free to add a little more flour 1 tablespoon at a time until it comes together.
 If you don’t have a mixer and would like to knead by hand, extend the kneading time by 5-10 minutes.

 After 15 minutes of kneading, the dough is ready for proofing.
-Cover the bowl with a damp towel and place in a warm spot for 1 hour.
+Cover the bowl with a damp towel and place in a warm spot for at least 1 hour, or until the dough has doubled in size.
 We proof the dough in our oven (We turned on our oven’s rapid proof setting for 5 minutes, turned the oven off, and then closed the oven door).
-The dough will grow to 1.5X its original size.

 In the meantime, grease two baking vessels on all sides with butter, such as 2 standard loaf pans or even a loaf pan and a 9-inch round cake pan.